Jude-Nwachukwu/gtm-country-code-name-converter/README.md

 - Fully configurable via GTM's interface.

 ## Installation
-1. Download the template file (`country-code-name-converter.tpl`) from this repository.
+1. Download the template file (`template.tpl`) from this repository.
 2. Import it into Google Tag Manager:
    - Open GTM and navigate to **Templates**.
    - Click **New** under "Variable Templates" and select **Import**.
-   - Upload the `.tpl` file.
+   - Upload the `template.tpl` file.
 3. Configure the template fields and use it in your tags or variables.

 ## Usage